FOSSEE/st-scripts/getting_started_with_for.rst

 and now you will notice that, as soon as you press the return key after for statement, the prompt changes to four dots and the cursor is not right after the four dots but there are four spaces from the dots.
+Please note that IPython automatically indents the block.
 The four dots tell you that you are inside a block.
 Now type the rest of the ``for`` loop,

 .. #[Nishanth]: Tell that IPython does auto indentation.

 ::

-        sq_root = sqrt(each)
-        print "Square root of", each, "is", sq_root
+        print "Square root of", each, "is", sqrt(each)

 Now we have finished the statements in the block, and still the interpreter is showing four dots, which means you are still inside the